 Financial Jargon Busting What is a stop-limit order?

-Editorial staff, J.P.
+J.P.
 Morgan Wealth Management

 4 min read

-• A stop-limit is a type of order – instructions from an investor, usually to a broker, about their intent to buy or sell a financial instrument like stocks, bonds, commodities and foreign exchange at a specific price.
+• A stop-limit is a type of order – instructions from an investor, usually to a broker, about their intent to buy or sell a financial instrument like stocks, bonds, commodities and foreign currency at a specific price.

 • Stop-limit orders combine elements of both the stop order and the limit order, as the stop price triggers the limit price.